According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

-Registering and marking your bike
+Register and mark your bike

 It's also a good idea to mark your bike with an exclusive ID code so that it's identifiable.
-Local police often mark bikes at special events - so keep checking their websites for details.
+Local police often mark bikes at fetes and special events - so keep checking their websites for details.

 Peel the stencil from its strip, place it on the frame of the bike and ensure it's firmly stuck down.